 portmanteau [as adj. ] consisting of or combining two or more separable aspects or qualities.

-Portmanteau is an annual publication, publishing twice a year with an issue being released each spring.
+Portmanteau is an annual publication, publishing once a year with an issue being released each late spring or early summer.
 Portmanteau accepts submissions only during the open submission period.

 Portmanteau publishes and promotes art that encompasses the regionalism, character, and perspective of Northeastern Oklahoma and the greater four states region (Oklahoma, Kansas, Missouri, and Arkansas).
 We accept fiction, poetry, nonfiction, photography, and art that exemplifies and represents our diverse area, interests, history, and demographics.
-We accept submissions from community members, students, and anyone who calls our region home.
+We accept submissions from community members, students, and anyone worldwide whose work encompasses these attributes.

 Managing Editor: Andrew J Olson is the managing editor and founder of Portmanteau.
 Olson joined the Communiations and Fine Arts department at Northeastern Oklahoma A&M College as a full-time faculty member in the Fall of 2012.
 At NEO, Olson primarily instructs english courses, including creative writing and the history of film.
 Before joining the Norsemen, Olson was a faculty member at ITT Technical Institute and Northern Virginia Community College in the Washington D.C. metropolitian area and a graduate teaching assistant at Minnesota State University, Moorhead, where he also received his M.F.A in creative writing and B.A. in English and Mass Communications.
 While at Minnesota State, Olson interned with New Rivers Press and co-edited the book of poetry Birds of Wisconsin, and also received his certificate of publishing.
 In May of 2012, Knuckledown Press published his debut fiction collection, Barn Stripping and Other Stories.
 The book is available in both print and electronic (e-book) formats and can be found by clicking here.
 Olson's work has been published in numerous literary and art journals across the country, including L'Allure des Mots, Emerge Literary Journal, The Linnet's Wings, Leaf Garden Press, 1,000 Words, Down in the Dirt Magazine, Red Weather, LoveChild Journal, Read ThisI and The Yellow Bicycle among others.
 Olson has also presented scholary work and criticism at various conferences and universities on such authors as James Joyce, William Faulkner, Chuck Palahniuk, Katherine Dunn, and Jose Donoso.
 In addition to his work at NEO and with Portmanteau, Olson also leads a community writers group based in Miami where he lives with his wife Maria.
 He is currently at work on two novels.
 You can reach him by e-mail here.